 However, keep in mind that an increase in weight does not necessarily correspond to an increase in price per carat.

 Most people attach feelings when shopping for diamonds, and this is likely to impact the price they end up paying.
-Since the price of diamonds is very subjective, you need to be selective of the diamond brands that you go for.
+Since the price of diamonds is very subjective, you need to be selective of where you buy.
+See our recommendations of the best place to buy diamond engagement rings.

 Best Place to Buy a 1-Carat Diamond Engagement Ring